instana/go-sensor/instrumentation/instapgx/README.md

 - For methods `BeginTxFunc` and `BeginFunc` time for `Begin` statement is not measured precisely.
 - Span for `CopyFrom` statement does not contain detailed information about the parameters.
 - Function `QueryRow` requires the result row to be `Scan`.
 This operation will close the corresponding span and prevent resource leaks.
 Span's duration will be a sum of query and scan duration.
-- For a `SendBatch` result, when methods either `Exec`, `Query`, `QueryRow` or `QueryFunc` are called, the corresponded span will have the wrong duration because these methods are only reading the result of the execution that happened before.
+- For a `SendBatch` result, when methods either `Exec`, `Query`, `QueryRow` or `QueryFunc` are called, the correspondent span will have the wrong duration because these methods are only reading the result of the execution that happened before.

 Installation
 ------------